Smart Lockbox

 Hardware

 The lockbox prototype uses a mixed setup with reusable university hardware and purchased modules.
 The STM32 board is provided by the university as free rental (must be returned after project completion).
-The rest of the circuit is assembled using protoboard/PCB prototyping boards and silicone stranded wires.
+The rest of the circuit is assembled using two 7x9 protoboard/PCB prototyping boards and silicone stranded wires.

 Schematics